Fluent City

 The challenge

-It came as little surprise then that in August 2020, new user acquisition plateaued and the churn rate hit 33%.
+Limited feature adoption and 33% churn rate: By August 2020, Fluent City faced a plateau in new user acquisition and increased churn rate.
 Customer feedback revealed that students felt the business fell short in fulfilling the promise to offer hyper-relevant and personalized lesson plans and content.

-To increase retention, the team formulated this question: How might we encourage teachers to use the lesson summary feature more?
+To increase retention, the team formulated this question: How might we increase usage of the lesson summary feature?

 Project goals

-• To increase the adoption rate of the lesson summary feature
+• Increase feature adoption of the lesson summary feature.

 My role